 1. Date Palms

-Scientifically known as Phoenix dactylifera, date palms belong to the palm family – Arecaceae.
-These palms are prized to be one of the ancient forms of palm trees and may have emerged in what is now known as Iraq.
+Scientifically known as Phoenix dactylifera, date palms are prized to be one of the ancient forms of palm trees (as we previously stated in the Where Did Palm Trees Originate section!).
 As common sense rightly suggests, date palms are the palm trees that boast dates – a delightful and nutritious type of food that’s loved in the Middle East.

-It is believed that date palms can grow up to the height of 100 feet.
+It is believed that date palms can grow up to the height of 30 meters.
 They consist of sturdy, strong trunks that are filled with uneven scales.
-Its feather-shaped leaves can reach up to the length of 12 to 18 feet in length.
-According to researchers, around 10 to 20 leaves are grown every year in a date palm.
+Its feather-shaped leaves can reach up to the length of 3-5 meters in length.
+According to researchers, around 10-20 leaves are grown every year in a date palm.
 These leaves stay abloom for several years after which they turn pale brown and fall off.